sverweij/mscgen_js/wikum/msgenny.md

 ## Usage scenarios
-We often find ourselves starting a sequence chart in *ms genny*, and, when we're done, converting it to *mscgen* (one click in the on line demo).
+We often find ourselves starting a sequence chart in *ms genny*, and, when we're done, converting it to *mscgen* (one click in the on line interpreter).
 After that we either finish it with coloring or directly save the source to the documentation.